RIPE-NCC/ripe-atlas-software-probe/README.rst

 --------------------------------

 The public key is stored in ``/etc/ripe-atlas/probe_key.pub``.
-Use this to register your probe at <https://atlas.ripe.net/apply/swprobe/>.
+Use This to register your probe at <https://atlas.ripe.net/apply/swprobe/>.